VincentK0311/Gunshot-Audio-Classifier/README.md

 Gunshot Audio Dataset by Emrah AYDEMİR
 Link: https://www.kaggle.com/datasets/emrahaydemr/gunshot-audio-dataset

-After downloading the dataset, go to the path below and open preprocess.py to update it with your own local directory:
+After downloading the Gunshot-Audio-Classifier-main.zip, extract the zip file.
+Next, go to the path below and open preprocess.py to update it with your own local directory:

-Gunshot-Audio-Classifier-main.zip\Gunshot-Audio-Classifier-main\gunshot_project\src
+Gunshot-Audio-Classifier-main\gunshot_project\src

 **How to Update File Paths**
 Open preprocess.py and change the following variables to match your folder location: